 Preparation and rejections

 I knew the second year would be a good time for me to start my practical training.
 After carefully customizing my CV and cover letter to exactly match the specific details of the job description, I sent out about 40 to 50 applications.
 It was by far one of the most frustrating aspects of job search as I didn’t hear any results from the recruiters for 1 to 2 months.
 That was the tough time when I had to deal with my emotions and be faced with rejections.
 Despite the fact that all my previous experience, skills and overall knowledge made me well qualified, I still did receive rejections.

 Suddenly I started receiving job offers from outside Finland.
 They were all through Erasmus Internship Program.
 I thought the reason I wasn’t able to get a position in Finland was that I could have the chance to explore other European countries.
 The feeling of getting a job made me so surprised, excited and happy.

 Believe in yourself!

 I chose Slovakia as my intern destination.
-I trusted my gut that this intern position as a Market Analyst would bring me a great opportunity to understand more about markets and gain experience about international business and economic.
+I trusted my gut that this intern position as a Market Analyst would bring me a great opportunity to understand more about markets and gain experience in international business and economics.
 By really immersing myself in this work, I have fully understood how worldwide companies run their own business, how people work together to achieve the same goals and uphold sustainable values.

 After all, we can learn many things from an internship.
 Even if you haven’t gotten a job yet, just keep believing in yourself and try as much as you can.
 Your fate will finally lead you to a journey that will change your life.